 4. Connect a multimeter to the vdc terminals on the UCB.
-5. Set the Range Switch to either A, B, or C per the Switch Range table on the Fan Speed Set Up label.
+5. Set the Range Switch to either A, B, or C per the Switch Range table.
 6. Using a straight blade screwdriver turn the vdc control dial to fine tune the vdc reading.
 7. Record the reading in the Field Setting field.